 This course is assessed by both written examinations and practical performance.
 You will be assessed as a performer or coach in the full-sided version of one activity.
 You will also produce a verbal piece of coursework which will analyse and evaluate performance, identify weaknesses with suggested causes, and suggest appropriate corrective measures.

-• Physiological factors affecting performance: applied anatomy and physiology
+- Physiological factors affecting performance: applied anatomy and physiology; exercise physiology and biomechanics

 - Skill acquisition and psychological factors affecting performance

 - Socio-cultural issues in physical activity: sport and society; contemporary issues and sport